CiscoDevNet/ydk-gen/sdk/python/core/docsgen/delete_operation.rst

 Delete operation
 ****************
-This document explains how to use YDK object to delete nodes.
+This document explains how to use YDK ``delete`` operation to delete nodes.
 Examples below use `ydktest.json <https://raw.githubusercontent.com/CiscoDevNet/ydk-gen/master/profiles/test/ydktest.json>`_ profile file to generate YDK test package.

 Let's write some boilerplate code for device connection: